-Florida National University (FNU) is not only dedicated to helping our students succeed, but we also have the compassion to help our community in the South Florida area as well.
+Diagnostic Medical Sonographer Technology is one of the various healthcare careers offered by Florida National University (FNU), and it is also one of the most dynamic.
+FNU is not only dedicated to helping our students succeed, but we also have the compassion to help our community in the South Florida area.

-What is a Medical Sonographer Technician?
+What is a Medical Sonography Technician?

-A Medical Sonographer Technician is a professional who is qualified to provide diagnostic patient care services using the ultrasound equipment and other related diagnostic procedures.
-Such a position like this requires an ample amount of education that teaches students how to accurately practice such clinical procedures and processes that are only permitted by law.
-Before any of our Sonographer students are permitted to give free ultrasounds to the general public, he or she must first demonstrate a high standard of competency that is approved by the Division Head of the Diagnostic Medical Sonographer Technology degree program and monitored by the FNU clinical coordinators and professors.
+An ultrasound technician is a professional qualified to provide diagnostic patient care services using sonography equipment and other related diagnostic procedures.
+This is a career that calls for a certain amount of education into clinical procedures and processes permitted by law.
+Before any of our sonography students are allowed to give free ultrasounds to the general public, they must first demonstrate a high standard of competency that must be approved by the Division Head of this degree program and monitored by clinical coordinators and professors.

-About FNU Sonographer Students
+About FNU Sonography Students

 What You Need to Know about FNU’s Free Ultrasound Services

-Physics for Ultrasound
+– Physics for Ultrasound

-Artifacts and Cross-Sectional Anatomy
+– Artifacts and Cross-Sectional Anatomy

-How to Schedule Your Free Ultrasound
+How to Schedule Your Free 3D Ultrasound

 FNU ultrasound students are more than able to conduct a professional diagnostic procedure.
 Volunteers in the community can feel that they are in capable hands thanks to the dedication of the administrative and faculty members of this degree program.